By Lara Knight

 In 2004, friends Pierce Henley and Joe Mitchoff noticed the huge volume of exotic timbers sent to landfill from their local port.
 They decided to do something about it and slowly developed efficient ways to repurpose and remarket scrap timber.

 Black-stained crates, used to transport steel railway tracks, sold well as rustic cladding.
 Mixed hardwoods machined to striking multi-colour panelling and flooring.
 Over time the steady supply of by-product shipping timbers from Europe, Russia, Asia and the US allowed Viridian to develop versatile product lines from one locally-sourced stockpile.

 Take a look at the Viridian portfolio projects above.
 All recycled timber fit outs.
 Vastly different moods.
 Designers have used the unique surfaces and sizes of Viridian products as an atmospheric anchor, and finished each design with simple accessories.

 Recycled materials can be labour-intensive for suppliers and challenging for builders.
 But, as a starting point for high-impact designs they tick a lot of boxes.
 Creatives love to experiment with unusual ingredients.
 And consumers respond to innovative spaces.

 The trick is not to use aged goods in exactly the same way as new.
 Sensitive designers respond to the imperfections and oddities of recycled materials and look for fresh ways to display them.

-As consumers tire of excessive waste and mass-produced sameness we seek more integrity in our purchases.
+As consumers tire of excessive waste and mass-produced sameness, we seek more integrity in our purchases.
 Upcycling and reuse is a fast growing trend with resourceful leaders.
 It will be interesting to see how the combination alters the world.

-Photos: Reproduced with permission from the Viridian Wood portfolio.
+Interior photos: Reproduced with permission from the Viridian Wood portfolio.